Side-by-Side Comparison of the Top AI Medical Summary Software for Litigation and Law Firms

 Source-Linked Citations

 Every claim in a summary should link back to the exact page in the original record.
 Every diagnosis, procedure date, and provider note needs a traceable source.
-This is non-negotiable for litigation work — if opposing counsel challenges a fact, you need to find the source in seconds.
+This is the single most important feature for litigation — legal-ready medical summaries are only legal-ready if opposing counsel can verify every fact in seconds.

 Multi-Provider Record Merging